Guest post by Casey Bettridge

 I brought these ideas to my supervisor, who saw potential and provided suggestions on existing research I should read.
 When she saw the different devices in my design, she said “The simpler, the better”.
 I kept this in mind as I toyed with different configurations.

 At this point, I knew I needed to achieve two things: capture the contents of a Post-it, and then capture the placement location on the wall.
 The first task could easily be done using a smartphone camera.
 My idea to capture the placement of the Post-it involved setting up a Microsoft Kinect camera on a wall.
 The Kinect camera is a motion sensing input device originally used for gesture control in game play.
 The Kinect camera would be able to sense the x,y position of a Post-it when it is placed on the wall.
 It would store this information along with the photo of the square, and allow it to replicate the physical board of stickies.
+You might be interested in reading something more about entrepreneurship training program.

 Early ideation had me thinking of a solution that was somewhere in the space of Interactive Whiteboards (IWB) and productivity apps.
 Scanning the market for similar solutions, I came across the Post-it Plus app developed by 3M, which had been nominated for a Webby 2015 award.
 This configuration was much simpler than what I had come up with, with the ability to simply take a picture and render the stickies on an digital interactive “board”.
 At this point I became discouraged.
 If a company with resources like 3M – the creator of Post-its – had already released a solution to this problem, then what was I doing trying to solve it again?